danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-21-swiftuikit-4-changes.md

 icon:   swiftui
 ---

-I am about to create a new 4.0 version of SwiftUIKit - an open-source project where I gather reusable stuff that I use in my own apps.
-This major bump will be all about removing no longer needed things.
+I am about to create a new major version of SwiftUIKit.
+This version will remove no longer needed things, bump the deployment targets and merge the library with SwiftKit.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}